linagora-labs/FREDSum/README.md

 If you use this dataset, please cite the following article:

-- Virgile Rennard, Guokan Shang, Damien Grari, Julie Hunter, Michalis Vazirgiannis (2023).
-"FREDSum: A Dialogue Summarization Corpus for French Political Debates". _Empirical Methods in Natural Language Processing_ (EMNLP).
+- Virgile Rennard, Guokan Shang, Damien Grari, Julie Hunter, and Michalis Vazirgiannis.
+2023.
+[FREDSum: A Dialogue Summarization Corpus for French Political Debates](https://aclanthology.org/2023.findings-emnlp.280).
+In Findings of the Association for Computational Linguistics: EMNLP 2023, pages 4241–4253, Singapore.
+Association for Computational Linguistics.